Nasreddin Murat-Khan: Death

-Murat-Khan died of a heart attack on 15 October 1970.
+He died of a heart attack on 15 October 1970.

 Professional career

 In 1930, Nasreddin held a variety of posts in Dagestan and in Leningrad.
 He was arrested during the "Engineers' Purges" undertaken by Stalin, but was re-instated in February 1940 as Chief Engineer and Chief Architect of the Pyatigorsk branch of the North Caucasian Project Trust.
 He later served as Chief Engineer and Director of the North Caucasian Project Trust in Woroschilowsk, Ukraine, till August 1942.
 Murat-Khan planned and designed many buildings of the Soviet Union, which includes a Lenin Memorial.
 In 1950, after his migration to Pakistan, he was hired as Executive Engineer for PWD at Wah Ordinance Factory.
 He then was reassigned in 1951 as Special Architect, B&R Deptt., PWD, where he designed the buildings of the Nishtar Hospital and the Nishtar Medical College.
 In addition, he also prepared the designs of the Mansehra Mental Hospital, the Sahala Police Training College, the Sinclair Hall in Forman Christian College, the Gaddafi Stadium in Lahore (completed in 1959 and initially called the Lahore Stadium) and the Textile College in Faisalabad among many other buildings, townships, residences and other structures.